b1conrad/logging/README.md

 last-modified dates.

 In the examples below, we'll be using the latest log file (the one without a numeric extension).
-Adapt the `cat` portion of the commands to include the log files you actually need.
+Adapt the `cat` portion of the commands to include the log file(s) you actually need.

 ## Find the pico_id
 If it is a pico which you still use, but you need to look at earlier log entries,